Fulton Dog Bite Attorney

 In the eyes of the law, you’re free to file a personal injury claim even if the parties responsible aren’t technically at fault in any way.
 Victims often use strict liability as legal grounds for animal attack cases.
 When a dog bites you, for example, you may hold the owner responsible for damages, even if he or she isn’t directly responsible for the attack.
 Even if dog owners don’t know their dogs are dangerous and if they take reasonable precautions to prevent their dogs from biting someone (i.e., keeping them on leashes), they can still be responsible for their dog’s actions.

 Using Strict Liability as Grounds for a Suit

 Despite this, a person can’t file a personal injury suit against just anyone.
 In general, plaintiffs must show that:

 - They were injured.
 Being almost bitten by a dog is not appropriate legal grounds for a suit.

 - The dog was directly involved in the injury.
 You must prove it was the dog that bit you.
 Medical records may be sufficient proof.

 - The person you’re suing is actually the pet’s owner.

 - You had a legal right to be in the area where the attack happened.

-The Dog Bite Statute in Columbia
+The Dog Bite Statute in Fulton

 In the past, the one free bite rule protected pet owners, meaning that dog owners would be relieved of liability on the first occurrence if they didn’t know their dog was dangerous.
 Most states, including Maryland, have moved past this statute and now have dog bite statutes on the books.
 These maintain that dog owners are responsible for the actions of their dogs, period.
 The Maryland dog bite statute applies to dogs “running at large.”
 An owner is not liable for injuries if: